Lymph glands occur in complexes (groups) in different body parts.

 - The area along the back of the neck on either side of the midline; and the place behind and in front of the ears.

 - The lymph glands in these areas are usually enlarged very often.

-- In most cases, enlargement is related to simple upper respiratory infections, such as the common cold or the flu, caused by a variety of different viruses and bacteria.
+- In most cases, enlargement is related to superficial upper respiratory infections, such as the common cold or the flu, caused by various viruses and bacteria.

-- Symptoms may include a sore throat, runny or stuffy nose, earaches, and possibly ear discharge.
+- Symptoms may include a sore throat, runny or stuffy nose, earaches, and ear discharge.

 - Tonsils are also part of the lymph node system, and tonsillitis is inflammation of the lymph node tissue itself.

 - Of concern are swollen lymph nodes in the hollow above the clavicle, especially on the left side; this could indicate a malignant or cancerous growth in the lung, stomach, or elsewhere in the intestines.

 The condition generally occurs in the population that smokes and may be associated with symptoms such as:

 - A change in bowel habits, for example, diarrhea, blood in the stool, constipation, abdominal pain, and vomiting.

 Axillary lymphatic gland complex